swblain-glyndwr/personal_project/README.md

 # Environment and Dependency Management
 Poetry has been used for environment and dependency management of this project.
 Guidance on how to install Poetry and install project dependencies into a local environment can be found on the [Poetry website](https://python-poetry.org/)

+# Attribute and Theme Item-Mapping
+The following scripts have been created to parse and create the following mappings:
+- `item:attribute` (one-to-many)
+- `theme:attribute` (one-to-many)
+- `item:theme` (one-to-many*)

+* one-to-one can be achieved by using ranking mode `adtype-themefreq` and selecting the top ranked theme per item.

+### `task_parse_attributes.py`

+Purpose:
+- Parse and clean selected attributes from `warehouse.product_catalog`, and produce a mapping of `item:attribute`.
+    - The attributes to parse are specified in the `"attributes"` config key, along with other parameters (e.g. lookback period, frequency cutoffs based on item counts, or counts of orders featuring those items).

+Process:
+- An "attribute set" is a fixed set of attributes and values to be included in all downstream mappings and are stored in the `attribute_set[_latest]` table.
+    - To invoke creating a new "attribute "set", `task_parse_attributes.py` must be run with the `--set` flag.
+- Running without the `--set` flag will take the latest "attribute set" and and apply this mapping to the items (`pid`) in `warehouse.product_catalog` (going as far back as the lookback period), outputting the item-attribute mapping to `item_attributes[_latest]` table.

+### `task_parse_theme_mapping.py`

+Purpose:
+- Parse and clean theme mapping defined by trade in the Next Ads Control Sheet, and product a mapping of `item:theme`.

+Process:
+- A "theme mapping" is a fixed set of themes and its corresponding attributes.
+This is defined in the Next Ads Control Sheet Google Sheet (see `"theme_mapping"` config key for details).
+    - To invoke reading and setting a new theme mapping, use the `--set` flag.
+This will cause the script to output a new theme mapping to the `theme_mappping[_latest]` table.
+- The script then maps themes to items and outputs to `item_themes[_latest]`, via the cleaned attributes in the `item_attributes_latest` table.
+- A given item might have multiple themes, as such, themes are ranked within-item.
+There are currently two options for ranking:
+    - `--theme-ranking-mode adtype-themefreq` results in the themes being ranked by AdType (column specified in the theme mapping tab of the Next Ads Control Sheet Google Sheet) followed by theme frequency.
+Ranking by theme frequency means that the theme with the smaller number of matching items will take precedence, the idea being that this will naturally rank niche themes higher, resulting in less overall convergence around the most common themes.
+    - `--theme-ranking-mode adtype-themetype` results in the themes being ranked by AdType, then ThemeType, which are both specified manually by the trade team in the theme mapping tab of the Next Ads Control Sheet Google Sheet.

+### `task_markov_chain.py`

+Purpose:
+- Lightweight directional graph of theme associations.
+- Simply model that models each theme as a 'node' or 'state' and the probability of buying one theme after another as directional state transition or 'edge weights'.
+- The probability of transferring from one theme to another is calculated via global frequencies of transitioning from one state to another, i.e. customer A buys 'womens jeans', and 'womens casualwear' is in their next basket, this would be a count for the 'womens jeans' to 'womens casualwear' transition.
+These frequencies are calculated globally, and form theme transition probabilities.
+Fractional counting is utilised to account for the fact that multiple themes may exist per basket.

+Process:
+- To "train" the markov chain, run the script with the `--train` flag.
+This will take baskets from the specified history period and calculate these theme transition probabilities, outputting these probabilities to the `theme_transitions[_latest]` table.
+- Running the script without the `--train` flag, runs it in 'scoring' mode, which looks at the customer's last N baskets (defined by `--score-last-n-baskets`).
+This will output "next theme scores" for each customer into the `next_theme_scores[_latest]` table, featuring a global next theme probability and the raw score rebased to this global average for each customer.

+Diagnostics:
+- The basket item and theme history along with predictions can be obtained from this script by running it with the `--test-account` argument (if the account of interest was ABC123, you would pass `--test-account ABC123`).

+### WIP - Greedy Assignment to give minimum volume to niche themes
+- A function `Assignmet.greedy_batch_assignment()` is in development.
+The idea is that this would rank themes from least to most common and assignment of N customers would occur for themes sequentially.
+This would prevent customers with high scores across all themes being assigned the most common theme, and guarantee niche themes a minimum volume.
+Due to its sequential nature, this greedy assignment approach is currently slow, but offers a pragmatic solution to minimum volumes, when full optimisation (i.e. MIP or CP) might be overkill due to its computational expense.

+## Summary

+`python task_parse_attributes.py --set` refreshes `{schema}.{client}_nextads_attribute_set[_latest]`
+`python task_parse_attributes.py` refreshes `{schema}.{client}_nextads_item_attributes[_latest]`

+`python task_parse_theme_mapping.py --set` refreshes `{schema}.{client}_nextads_theme_mapping[_latest]` and `{schema}.{client}_nextads_item_themes[_latest]`
+`python task_parse_theme_mapping.py` refreshes `{schema}.{client}_nextads_item_themes[_latest]` (N.B. this refresh will respect any changes to the theme hierarchy in the Next Ads Control Sheet Google Sheet)

+`python task_build_markov_chain.py --train` refreshes `{schema}.{client}_nextads_theme_transitions[_latest]`
+`python task_build_markov_chain.py` refreshes `{schema}.{client}_nextads_item_next_theme_scores[_latest]`
+`python task_build_markov_chain.py --test-account ########` logs diagnostics for that account to the console